 The AIDS Memorial Quilt is now under the stewardship of the National AIDS Memorial, ensuring that this powerful symbol of AIDS and activism can be used to educate people around the world about a devasting time in our nation’s history.
-Within each of the Quilt’s more than 48,000 panels are sewn the names of more than 105,000 lives lost to AIDS.
+Within each of the Quilt’s nearly 50,000 panels are sewn the names of more than 105,000 lives lost to AIDS.
 Each year, thousands of panels of the Quilt are displayed throughout the U.S. and world.

 Through unique storytelling programs, like Surviving Voices and Q&AIDS, the National AIDS Memorial both ensures that the vast, diverse stories of surviving voices from the crisis years are captured and curated and documents how people from different generations have experienced and been affected by HIV/AIDS, encouraging communication between them.